cs31415/cs31415.github.io/writings/Time Travels - Karachi Diary.md

 "Muslim!"—I blurted, thanking my stars that I hadn't charged my razor in more than a month.
 Laziness can sometimes save your life.

 "Your clothes look strange.
 You aren't an English spy, are you?".
 I had forgotten to change into period attire.

 "I took these from an Englishman killed by a mob."

 "Why are your pants ripped at the knees?"
-"He must have fallen down while running from the mob."
+<br/>"He must have fallen down while running from the mob."

 "You have a funny accent."
-"I am a refugee from Hyderabad."
+<br/>"I am a refugee from Hyderabad."

 "I knew you were not from here.
 You know what they're doing to our brothers over there.
 We are not cowards.
 Come, let's go and show them we can also fight."